Updated April 3, 2017

 How to spot a counterfeit bill:

 The number 1 easiest way to identify a fake bill in Argentina is to hold it up to the light and check the security thread.
-A $50, $100 or $500 peso bill will have the shiny security thread that weaves in and out of the bill material.
+A $50, $100, $200 or $500 peso bill will have the shiny security thread that weaves in and out of the bill material.
 A fake will have this thread glued on to or simply drawn on the outside.
 Just below you will see a great example (the top bill, real) of both: